m-gb/dash-of-oats/README.md

 It's designed as a microservice:
 - using a NodeJS backend API written with TypeScript to retrieve the recipes from a mongoDB database.
-- using an Angular 7 frontend also written with Typescript to display the recipes.
+- using an Angular 7 frontend also written with Typescript and Bootstrap to display the recipes.

-The servings calculator uses a pipe to multiply the ingredient amounts (some are fractions) by the chosen servings.
+The servings calculator uses a pipe to multiply the ingredient amounts (using Fraction.js) by the chosen servings.
 The search function also uses a pipe to find recipes with the user's input.

 ## Development